My Rainbow-Baby Birth Announcement

 Then I had a couple of people poking and prodding my back while trying to keep my mind off the uncomfortable sensation our Midwife moved her attention to my feet, fascinated by my slightly webbed toes!
 And no I can’t swim!!

 The Spinal and Epidural (CSE) took an age to get in.
 I was having both this time as I’d felt the knitting back together last time; it felt quite uncomfortable this time, like having electric shocks go down my leg which was a strange feeling.
 Our consultant entered the theatre wearing a red nose sticker on his scrub cap!
-We’d jokingly asked him to wear a Red Nose as it was Red Nose Day; of course he was a little reluctant, but he ended up having the department AND his wife nag him to join in!
+We’d jokingly asked him to wear a Red Nose as it was Red Nose Day; he was a little reluctant, but he ended up having the department AND his wife nag him to join in!
 Anything to put a bit of humour into our own tense thoughts.

 After about 20/30 minutes I was helped to be laid down, legs began to feel a little heavy.
 I laid on the table, while John was told to sit closer to me, which was what I wanted so I could reach his hand ha!
 The bottom half of my gown was placed on a pole with another pole and sheet which was also placed to separate my head (and hubby) from my pregnant bump.